Marine collagen: How long to see the benefits?

 4. Strengthens hair and nails

 Marine collagen is rich in the amino acids your body needs to make keratin.
 This is one of the building blocks of hair and nails.
 So increasing your collagen intake will also improve your hair and nail strength.
 Collagen also makes up 70% of the dermal layer of the skin.
 This is where hair follicles get the nutrients to produce pigment.
 So increasing your collagen intake may also reduce the appearance of grey hairs.

 How long will it take to see the benefits of marine collagen?

 The amount of time it takes before you will see the benefits of marine collagen varies.
 It depends on the type and severity of the condition you wish to treat.
 We have based the following timelines on real-world medical studies.

 Several studies have taken place to monitor the effects of taking regular collagen supplements on the skin.
 The results have shown promising results for skin firmness, hydration and elasticity.

 Other studies suggest even more impressive results.
-This study of oral collagen supplements shows that subjects saw noticeable improvements in skin elasticity after just 4 weeks.
+This study of oral collagen supplements shows that subjects saw improvements in skin elasticity after just 4 weeks.

 Muscle mass: 3 months

 Because muscle mass naturally decreases with age, older people must work to maintain as much muscle mass as possible.
 Several studies have shown that collagen supplements can help sustain muscle mass in both men and women.

 This study for example studied the effects of collagen supplements on premenopausal women.
 Subjects showed improved body composition and regional muscle strength after just 12 weeks.